 This page is a work-in-progress which will eventually be a comprehensive set of information specific to the 2026 Dumfries Street Choirs Festival.
-We’ll continue to populate with content based on previous festivals.
+We’ll continue to populate with content based on previous festivals, and information that is unique to this year’s festival.
 Please be patient with us as we work to get all the information together.
+Just at the moment, in this the first wave of the Dumfries Festival website, our content on this page consists of:

 We’ll be updating this page with information as and when it becomes available.
 It was last updated on: